 Your Benefit Options

-In addition to your basic coverage, you may choose one of the following optional life insurance coverages:
+In addition to your basic coverage, you may choose one of the following life insurance options:

 The Survivor Income Benefit Provision is:

-- 30% of your annual salary (to a maximum salary of $65,000) paid in monthly installments to your spouse until his or her death or remarriage (guaranteed for 10 years);
+- 30 per cent of your annual salary (to a maximum salary of $65,000) paid in monthly installments to your spouse until his or her death or remarriage (guaranteed for 10 years);

 Each year after your death, the Survivor Income Benefit will be increased by a cost-of-living adjustment determined by the University.